Spin ice: Technical description

 While Philip Anderson had already noted in 1956 the connection between the problem of the frustrated Ising antiferromagnet on a (pyrochlore) lattice of corner-shared tetrahedra and Pauling's water ice problem, real spin ice materials were only discovered forty years later.
-The first materials identified as spin ices were the pyrochlores Dy_{2}Ti_{2}O_{7} (dysprosium titanate), Ho_{2}Ti_{2}O_{7} (holmium titanate).
-In addition, compelling evidence has been reported that Dy_{2}Sn_{2}O_{7} (dysprosium stannate) and Ho_{2}Sn_{2}O_{7} (holmium stannate) are spin ices.
+The first materials identified as spin ices were the pyrochlores Dy2Ti2O7 (dysprosium titanate), Ho2Ti2O7 (holmium titanate).
+In addition, compelling evidence has been reported that Dy2Sn2O7 (dysprosium stannate) and Ho2Sn2O7 (holmium stannate) are spin ices.
 These four compounds belong to the family of rare-earth pyrochlore oxides.
-CdEr_{2}Se_{4}, a spinel in which the magnetic Er^{3+} ions sit on corner-linked tetrahedra, also displays spin ice behavior.
+CdEr2Se4, a spinel in which the magnetic Er(3+) ions sit on corner-linked tetrahedra, also displays spin ice behavior.

 Spin ice materials are characterized by a random disorder in the orientation of the moment of the magnetic ions, even when the material is at very low temperatures.
 Alternating current (AC) magnetic susceptibility measurements find evidence for a dynamic freezing of the magnetic moments as the temperature is lowered somewhat below the temperature at which the specific heat displays a maximum.
 The broad maximum in the heat capacity does not correspond to a phase transition.
-Rather, the temperature at which the maximum occurs, about 1 K in Dy_{2}Ti_{2}O_{7}, signals a rapid change in the number of tetrahedra where the two-in, two-out rule is violated.
+Rather, the temperature at which the maximum occurs, about 1 K in Dy2Ti2O7, signals a rapid change in the number of tetrahedra where the two-in, two-out rule is violated.
 Tetrahedra where the rule is violated are sites where the aforementioned monopoles reside.
 Mathematically, spin ice configurations can be described by closed Eulerian paths.